Picture: Hay family

 First wave.
 Third aircraft to attack Möhne Dam.
 Mine veered left after dropping and exploded at side of dam.

-Aged 30, with a wife and daughter back in Australia, Bob Hay was slightly older than the average member of 617 Squadron aircrew.
-Born in Adelaide in 1913 he graduated from Roseworthy Agricultural College in 1935, where he also excelled in sports.
-The swimming pool is now named in his honour.
+Aged 30, with a wife and daughter back in Australia, Bob Hay was slightly older than the rest of Mick Martin’s crew.
+Born in Renmark, South Australia on 4 November 1913, Robert Claude Hay was the son of John and Margaret Hay.
+He attended Renmark High School and graduated from Roseworthy Agricultural College in 1935, where he also excelled in sports.
+The college swimming pool is now named in his honour.

 By the time 617 Squadron was formed, Hay had been commissioned and been awarded the DFC.
-As an Australian he slotted easily into the crack Mick Martin crew, and his slight age advantage and extensive experience made him the obvious choice for the important role as the squadron’s Bombing Leader.
+As an Australian from 50 Squadron he slotted easily into the crack Martin crew, and his slight age advantage and extensive experience made him the obvious choice for the important role as the squadron’s Bombing Leader.

 Earlier that day, Hay and most of the rest of Martin’s crew had been on board AJ-P after it had been loaded with its mine.
-Suddenly, with a crash, it dropped onto the ground and everyone on board and outside beat a hasty retreat in case it exploded.
-It didn’t, as it hadn’t been fused, but its delicate mechanism may have been damaged, as when it was finally dropped at the Möhne Dam, it veered to the left and exploded at the side.
+Intelligence officer Fay Gillon was also inside the aircraft, being given a tour.
+Suddenly, with a crash, the mine dropped onto the ground and everyone on board and outside beat a hasty retreat in case it exploded.
+The weapon hadn’t been fused, so it did not explode but its delicate mechanism may have been damaged, as when it was finally dropped at the Möhne Dam, it veered to the left and exploded at the side.